Tibetan antelope: Distribution and habitat

 Endemic to the Tibetan Plateau, the Tibetan antelope inhabits open alpine and cold steppe environments between 3250 and 5500 m elevation.
 They prefer flat, open terrain, with sparse vegetation cover.
 They are found almost entirely in China, where they inhabit Tibet, southern Xinjiang, and western Qinghai; a few are also found across the border in Ladakh, India.
 The westernmost population of Tibetan antelope is in Depsang Plains, where they are found at altitudes of up to 5500 m.
 Today, the majority are found within the Chang Tang Nature Reserve of northern Tibet.
 The first specimens to be described, in 1826, were from Nepal; the species has apparently since been extirpated from the region.
 No subspecies are recognised.
 Zhuonai Lake (卓乃湖) in Hoh Xil is known as a calving ground for the Tibetan antelope.

-A special adaptation of the species to its high altitude habitat is the retention of the fetal version of hemoglobin even in adult animals, which provides higher oxygen affinity.
+A special adaptation of the species to its high-altitude habitat is the retention of the fetal version of hemoglobin even in adult animals, which provides higher oxygen affinity.
 The Tibetan antelope is the only species of mammal where this adaptation has been documented.

 Behaviour

-Tibetan antelope feed on forbs, grasses, and sedges, often digging through the snow to obtain food in winter.
-Their natural predators include wolves, lynx, and snow leopards, and red foxes are known to prey on young calves.
+The Tibetan antelope feeds on forbs, grasses, and sedges, often digging through the snow to obtain food in winter.
+Their natural predators include wolves, lynx, snow leopards, and red foxes are known to prey on young calves.

 Tibetan antelope are gregarious, sometimes congregating in herds hundreds strong when moving between summer and winter pastures, although they are more usually found in much smaller groups, with no more than 20 individuals.
 The females migrate up to 300 km yearly to calving grounds in the summer, where they usually give birth to a single calf, and rejoin the males at the wintering grounds in late autumn.